saptc07/Getting-and-Cleaning/README.md

-# Coursera Getting and Cleaning Data course project
+# Getting and Cleaning Data README file
  In this project, data collected from the accelerometer and gyroscope of the Samsung Galaxy S smartphone was retrieved, worked with, and cleaned, to prepare a tidy data that can be used for later analysis.

 This repository contains the following files: